sujinsjlee/TIL/_posts/2021-10-21-Aws_ultimate_SAA.md

   - **CNAME vs. Alias 비교**
     - You can't create a CNAME record that has the same name as the top node of the DNS namespace (Zone Apex), in our case "mycoolcompany.com."

+# section11
+- **A cache hit** is a state in which data requested for processing by a component or application is found in the cache memory.